Pelvic Organ Prolapse: Health, Help, Hope, and Healing

 • Nearly 1/3 of women with pelvic organ prolapse will have multiple POP surgeries.

-• 1 out of 3 women suffer sphincter damage during childbirth resulting in fecal incontinence.
+• 20% of women suffer sphincter damage during childbirth resulting in fecal incontinence.

-• In 2016, nearly 10 million women in the U.S. finished road races; 30-70% of women experience urinary leakage while exercising (running, jogging, aerobics), usually an indicator of a weak pelvic floor.
+• In 2023, the majority of marathon participants identified as female (53.4%); 20-50% of women experience urinary leakage while exercising (running, jogging, aerobics), usually an indicator of a weak pelvic floor.

 Research related to vaginal childbirth indicates that women are predisposed to the following types of damage that lead to pelvic organ prolapse: